vispy/vispy/README.md

 visualizations, using a high level interface (also for big data).

+### Current status

+Vispy can now be used to interface with OpenGL in a very Pythonic manner, using the ``vispy.gloo`` subpackage.
+As such, Vispy is not yet suitable for the general scientist; you need knowledge of OpenGL to use it.

+We are currently working on the higher level layers, which in the future will make it possible to make awesome visualization with just a few lines of code.
+Stay tuned!

 ### Installation

 Vispy runs on Python 2.6 and higher, including Python 3.
 Vispy depends on Numpy and PyOpenGL.